Positive unlabeled learning with tensor networks: Results

 \section{Results}

-We tested our approach on three synthetic point datasets, the MNIST image dataset, and 15 categorical/mixed datasets.
-In all cases we used the Adam optimizer and fixed the loss parameters to $\lambda_1=\lambda_2=\lambda_8=4$, $\lambda_4=\lambda_5=2$, and $\lambda_3=\lambda_6=1$.
-We fixed the loss hyperparameters by manual tuning on the point datasets.
-The exception is the hyperparameter $\lambda_7$, which is determined dynamically after each training epoch.
-If the labeled samples in the epoch are all correctly classified we increase $\lambda_7$ by a factor $k_{\rm inc.}=1.1$ up to the maximum value, which we fix to 10.
-In contrast, if the accuracy of the labeled samples in the epoch is smaller than 0.95, we decrease $\lambda_7$ by a factor $k_{\rm dec.}=0.9$ up the minimal value fixed to 0.1.
-Finally, at each change from decrease to increase of the hyperparameter $\lambda_7$ we bring the factors $k_{\rm inc./dec.}$ closer to one by setting their new values to $(k_{\rm inc./dec.})^{0.8}$.
-We fixed the hyperparameters of the $\lambda_7$ dynamics by observing the training on toy datasets.
-We found that the training dynamics do not significantly depend on the hyperparameter choice.
+Our approach was tested on three synthetic point datasets, the MNIST image dataset, and 15 categorical/mixed datasets.
+In all cases, the Adam optimizer was used.
+The loss parameters were fixed to $\lambda_1=\lambda_2=\lambda_8=4$, $\lambda_4=\lambda_5=2$, and $\lambda_3=\lambda_6=1$.
+The loss hyperparameters were determined by manual tuning on the point datasets.
+The exception is the hyperparameter $\lambda_7$, which was determined dynamically after each training epoch.
+If all labeled samples in the epoch were correctly classified $\lambda_7$ was increased by a factor $k_{\rm inc.}=1.1$ up to the maximum value fixed to 10.
+In contrast, if the accuracy of the labeled samples in the epoch was smaller than 0.95, $\lambda_7$ was decreased by a factor $k_{\rm dec.}=0.9$ up the minimal value fixed to 0.1.
+Finally, the factors $k_{\rm inc./dec.}$ were updated at each change from a decrease to an increase of the hyperparameter $\lambda_7$ by setting their new values to $(k_{\rm inc./dec.})^{0.8}$.
+The hyperparameters of the $\lambda_7$ dynamics were fixed by observing the training on toy datasets.
+The training dynamics do not significantly depend on the hyperparameter choice.
 Similarly, the particular choice of the constants $\mu_0=5$, and $\mu_1=-50$ does not significantly change the results on toy datasets as long as the values are aligned with our objective, namely $\mu_0>\mu_1$.